Reionization after JWST: a photon budget crisis?: Abstract

 \section{Abstract}

 New {\it James Webb} Space Telescope (JWST) observations are revealing the first galaxies to be prolific producers of ionizing photons, which we argue gives rise to a tension between different probes of reionization.
-For hydrogen reionization to proceed there must be enough ionizing photons for all of the hydrogen atoms, including their recombinations.
-Over the last two decades a consensus has emerged where star-forming galaxies are able to generate these photons, given reasonable values for their number densities, ionizing efficiencies $\xi_{\rm ion}$ (per unit UV luminosity), and escape fractions $f_{\rm esc}$.
-However, new JWST observations infer high values of $\xi_{\rm ion}$ during reionization and an enhanced abundance of earlier ($z\gtrsim 9$) galaxies, dramatically increasing the number of ionizing photons produced at high $z$.
+Over the last two decades a consensus has emerged where star-forming galaxies are able to generate enough photons to drive reionization, given reasonable values for their number densities, ionizing efficiencies $\xi_{\rm ion}$ (per unit UV luminosity), and escape fractions $f_{\rm esc}$.
+However, some new JWST observations infer high values of $\xi_{\rm ion}$ during reionization and an enhanced abundance of earlier ($z\gtrsim 9$) galaxies, dramatically increasing the number of ionizing photons produced at high $z$.
 Simultaneously, recent low-$z$ studies predict significant escape fractions for faint reionization-era galaxies.
 Put together, we show that the galaxies we have directly observed ($M_{\rm UV} < -15$) not only can drive reionization, but would end it too early.
 That is, our current galaxy observations, taken at face value, imply an excess of ionizing photons and thus a process of reionization in tension with the cosmic microwave background (CMB) and Lyman-$\alpha$ forest.
-Considering galaxies down to $M_{\rm UV}\approx -11$, below current observational limits, only worsens this tension, requiring on average $f_{\rm esc}\approx 3\%$, far lower than expected for early galaxies from post-reionization studies.
-We discuss possible avenues to resolve this photon budget crisis, including missing astrophysical or observational selection effects, as well as enhanced recombinations.
+Considering galaxies down to $M_{\rm UV}\approx -11$, below current observational limits, only worsens this tension.
+We discuss possible avenues to resolve this photon budget crisis, including systematics in either theory or observations.